 Mezzo social work: a comprehensive guide

 Social workers help people cope with problems in their everyday lives.
-These could be individual problems like a recent divorce or mental health issues, or they could be systemic problems like racism or substandard educational programs.
+These could be individual problems like a recent divorce or mental health struggles, or they could be systemic problems like racism or substandard educational programs.
 Because of the diversity within the field of social work, experts often divide social workers into 3 groups: micro, mezzo, and macro.
 As their name implies, micro social workers take a narrower, individual-level focus while macro social workers focus on broad social issues.

 Mezzo social workers are in the space between micro and macro.
 They focus on how individuals function within small systems such as neighborhoods, schools, or other organizations.